Arthi-chaud/Meelo/README.md

 The idea behind Meelo is to have a pleasant way to browse and enjoy your collection and making it the *best* one possible.

 The *best* music collection is a collection that is fully useable in any music server (like one mentioned above).
 The only way to reach this goal is to make the music collection independent metadata-wise, i.e. having all the metadata embedded in the files themselves.
 To use Meelo, you'll need a 'clean' collection: either with embedded metadata or standard file/folder architecture.
-Using iTunes is a great way to start.
+Using iTunes or Beets is a great way to start.

 ## Screenshots